top of page

 CNCLdnOnt_Logo_Color.jpg

 The City Nature Challenge (CNC) is an international effort for people to find and document plants, animals and fungi in cities across the globe.
-It’s a Bioblitz-style competition where cities are in a friendly contest with each other to see who can make the most observations of nature, who can find the most species, and who can engage the most people.
+It’s a Bioblitz-style competition where cities are in a friendly contest with each other to see who can make the most observations of nature.
 Species occurrence data collected through the City Nature Challenge helps scientists and planners to keep track of rare species and their habitat, so they can be better protected in the future.

-2023 is the first year that London, Ontario is participating in the City Nature Challenge, thanks to support from the following partners:
+The City Nature Challenge is possible thanks to support from the following partners:

 TTLT logo.jpeg